Adam and Eve cylinder seal: Description

-According to Dominque Collon, the seal shows a common scene found on seals from the twenty-third and twenty-second centuries BC: a seated male figure (identified by his head-dress of horns as a god) facing a female worshiper.
+According to Dominque Collon, the seal shows a common scene found on seals from the twenty-third and twenty-second centuries BC: a seated male figure (identified by his head-dress of horns as a god) facing a female worshipper.
 The date palm and snake between them may merely be symbolic of fertility.
 This view is backed by David Petersen, who writes that:

 Collon rightly maintains that this particular seal belongs in the well-established tradition of the Akkadian banquet scene.
-In order to prove her case, she points to several features in the so-called "Adam and Eve" seal that may be found in contemporary images.
+In order to prove her case, she points to several features in the so-called Adam and Eve seal that may be found in contemporary images.
 First, there is a long tradition in Mesopotamian art of representing figures facing a central plant, here a date palm.
 Also, the horns of the seated figure on the right indicate divine status, in accordance with long-held iconographic conventions.
-The identity of the figure on the left is probably a worshiper, and not a woman at all, as Fradenburgh assumed.
+The figure on the left is probably a worshipper and not a woman at all, as Fradenburgh assumed.
 As for the snake, it may well be a representation of a snake-god (such as Nirah) or possibly a more general symbol of regeneration and fertility.

 The professor in comparative mythology and comparative religion Joseph Campbell sees in it a cult that has probably emerged and developed in the Neolithic period presenting the mother goddess associated with the Tree of Life and the serpent.
 He writes:

 Hence the early Sumerian seal figure cannot possibly be, as some scholars have supposed, the representation of a lost Sumerian version of the Fall of Adam and Eve.
 Its sprits is that of the idyll in the much earlier, Bronze Age view of the garden of innocence, where the two desirable fruits of the mythic date palm are to be culled: the fruit of enlightenment and the fruit of immortal life.
-The female figure at the left, before the serpent, is almost certainly the goddess Gula-Bau (a counterpart, as we have said of Demeter and Persephone) while male on the right, who is not mortal but a god, as we know from his horned lunar crown, is no less surely his beloved son-husband Dumuzi, Son of the Abyss: Lord of the Tree of Life [...].
+The female figure on the left, before the serpent, is almost certainly the goddess Gula-Bau (a counterpart, as we have said of Demeter and Persephone), while the male on the right, who is not mortal but a god, as we know from his horned lunar crown, is no less surely his beloved son-husband Dumuzi, Son of the Abyss: Lord of the Tree of Life [...].